 - Pregnancy, weight loss, and menopause may influence the appearance of augmented breasts for your lifetime.

-After a post-surgical recovery period of 24 to 48 hours and an additional reduced-activity period of a few days, you will likely experience soreness and swelling for a few weeks.
+During the post-surgical recovery period of 24 to 48 hours and an additional few days of reduced physical activity, you will likely experience soreness and swelling for a few weeks.

-Exercise and normal activity can resume in the direction of your plastic surgeon.
+Exercise and normal activity can resume in the direction of Dr. Balakhani.
 Over time, post-surgical swelling will decrease and incision lines will fade.

 When you go home